AndFroSwe/MasterOfPedals/README.md

 - __./Software/__ contains all source code for the MCUs.
 Divided into subfolders corresponding to the stage pedal and the control unit.
 - __./KiCad/__ contains electrical schematics.
-Devided into subfolders corresponding to the stage pedal and the control unit.
+Divided into subfolders corresponding to the stage pedal and the control unit.